neo4j/docker-neo4j/DEVELOPMENT.md

 NEO4JVERSION=3.5.0-alpha01 make clean build
 ```

-When the make script is complete, the image name will be written to `tmp/.image-id-community` and `tmp/.image-id-enterprise`:
+When the make script is complete, the image name will be written to file in `tmp/.image-id-community` and `tmp/.image-id-enterprise`:

 ```bash
 $ cat tmp/.image-id-community